-The Water Works Board of the City of Auburn (AWWB) is pleased to report that none of the samples collected from the James Estes Water Treatment Facility, Well No. 3, or from the distribution system during the 2012 monitoring year exceeded a primary or secondary contaminant maximum contaminant level (MCL).
+The Water Works Board of the City of Auburn (AWWB) is pleased to report that none of the samples collected from the James Estes Water Treatment Facility, Well No. 3, or from the distribution system during the 2013 monitoring year exceeded a primary or secondary contaminant maximum contaminant level (MCL).
 Additionally, no MCL was exceeded for any contaminant from those portions of the AWWB distribution system receiving water from Opelika Utilities.

-In accordance with ADEM Administrative Code 335-7-11 (Lead and Copper Rule), the AWWB was required to monitor for the presence of Lead and Copper in the drinking water during the 2010 monitoring year.
-Monitoring for Lead and Copper is required every three years and will be performed again in 2013.
-The results of the 2010 monitoring did not indicate any violations of water quality standards under the Lead and Copper Rule.
-A summary of the results from the 2010 Lead and Copper monitoring are published in this report.
+In accordance with ADEM Administrative Code 335-7-11 (Lead and Copper Rule), the AWWB was required to monitor for the presence of Lead and Copper in the drinking water during the 2013 monitoring year.
+Monitoring for Lead and Copper is required every three years, and was last performed in 2010.
+The results of the 2013 monitoring did not indicate any violations of water quality standards under the Lead and Copper Rule.
+A summary of the results from the 2013 Lead and Copper monitoring are published in this report.
 The AWWB also conducted monitoring associated with the Unregulated Contaminant Monitoring Program 2 (UCMR2) during the 2010 monitoring year.
 No contaminants associated with the UCMR2 analyses were detected.
 For more information on the UCMR2 program please go to http://water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr2/.